USS Midway Museum: History

 The USS Midway was the United States' longest-serving aircraft carrier of the 20th century, from 1945 to 1992.
 Approximately 200,000 sailors served aboard the carrier, known for several naval aviation breakthroughs as well as several humanitarian missions.
 It was the only carrier to serve the entire length of the Cold War and beyond.
 It is currently a museum ship in San Diego, California.

+In February 2001, a restoration facility was established in Hangar 805 at Naval Air Station North Island.

 Midway opened as a museum on 7 June 2004.
 By 2012 annual visitation exceeded 1 million visitors.
 As of 2015 Midway is the most popular naval warship museum in the United States.
 The museum has over 13,000 members, and hosts more than 700 events a year, including more than 400 active-duty Navy retirements, re-enlistments, and changes of command.
 The museum also hosts approximately 50,000 students on field trips and 5,000 children in its overnight program annually.